 Each loss is unique, so your VA health care team will work with you to identify a plan and treatment solutions that will best meet your needs.
 Some Veterans may be eligible for burial benefits for their dependents.

-In addition, each VA facility has a Women Veterans Program Manager who can help you access reproductive mental health care.
+In addition, each VA facility has a Women Veterans Program Manager (WVPM) who can help you access reproductive mental health care.

 VA also provides Maternity Care Coordinators who can help you:

 - Navigate health care services both inside and outside of VA